gradle/gradle/subprojects/docs/src/docs/release/notes.md

  - Removed the methods `dependsOnTaskDidWork` and `deleteAllActions` from `Task`.
  - Removed the methods `execute`, `getExecuter`, `setExecuter`, `getValidators` and `addValidator` from `TaskInternal`.

+### Removed support for Play Framework 2.2

+The previously deprecated support for Play Framework 2.2 has been removed.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.